spywhere/JavatarDoc/adv_creates.rst

  * ``BattleShip<Carrier,WaterUnit:BattleUnit``
     * Class "BattleUnit" is inherited from "BattleUnit" class, "Carrier" interface and "WaterUnit" interface
  * ``wargame.entity.defaultAbstractBattleShip:BattleUnit<Carrier,WaterUnit``
-    * Class "BattleUnit" is created with "default" visibility and is inherited from "BattleUnit", "Carrier" and "WaterUnit"
+    * Abstract class "BattleUnit" is created in "wargame.entity" package with "default" visibility and is inherited from "BattleUnit", "Carrier" and "WaterUnit" class/interface

-Inheritances is not both case-sensitive and order-sensitive.
+Inheritances **is** case-sensitive but not order-sensitive.

 .. note:: Despite, Javatar allows you to create "private" or "protected" classes.
 It does not make sense to create a private or protected class since another class can not see a new class you created.